Renouncing Islam in Singapore: Procedure and Implications

 What will happen to my Muslim marriage after I have renounced Islam?

-If you renounce Islam whilst in a Muslim marriage, your marriage will automatically be revoked.
+If you renounce Islam whilst in a Muslim marriage, your marriage will be considered invalid.
 This is because the Registry of Muslim Marriages (ROMM) only recognises marriages between two Muslims.
+A formal application has to be made to the Syariah court to nullify the marriage.

 Where should I go to register my marriage after I have renounced Islam?